-Does ISO have any involvement with the conformity assessment business?
+Does ISO have any involvement with the conformity assessment for certification or accreditation business?
 As it reads in the ISO FAQ

 It is not the role of ISO to verify that ISO publications are being implemented by users in conformity with the requirements of the publications.
 However, in partnership with IEC (International Electrotechnical Commission), Europe ISO develops ISO/IEC guides and publication-standards to be used by organizations which carry out conformity assessment activities as volunteer schemes.
 The voluntary criteria contained in these publication-standards represent a European consensus for international application on what constitutes best practices.
 The use of the publications contributes to consistency and coherence of conformity.
 You can find more information about these activities in the conformity assessment pages of ISO Online's section on communities and markets.

 The reason for the International Organization for Standardization (ISO) to exist is for the development

 and publication of technical specifications, which includes management systems.
 For more information on the ISO FAQ responses

 .
 We specifically cite - quote the International Organization for Standardization (ISO): ISO does not carry out certification

 ISO is responsible for developing, maintaining and publishing the ISO 9000 and ISO 14000 families of standards as well as hundreds of other European based model standards.
 ISO does not itself audit or assess the management systems of organizations to verify that they have been implemented in conformity with the requirements of their standards.

 ISO does not issue ISO 9001 or ISO 14001 certificates.

 The auditing and certification of management systems is carried out independently of ISO by more than 4,000 certification bodies active around the world.
 ISO has no authority to control their activities, as these operate within sovereign nations.
 The current ISO 9001, ISO 14001 and other certificates issued by third party certification bodies are issued under their own responsibility on a volunteer commercial agreement and not under ISO's name.